 Outdoor Education Instructors work in the field about 75% of the time with another instructor and the Outdoor Education Center Manager, assisting with education program coordination and leadership for groups ranging in size between 10 and 20 participants.
 Groups participating in the OEC program include Los Angeles school and community groups with participants from teenagers to adults.
 There is a community atmosphere within this program that requires staff to serve in a myriad of roles—instructor, naturalist, janitor, trip leader, mentor, friend, counselor, supervisor, first-aid provider, diplomat, comedian, etc.

 Information Center & Bookstore Assistants promote the Mono Lake Committee mission in the Information Center & Bookstore by working with the retail, education, and membership programs.
 The staff in the bookstore are the primary representatives of the Committee to visitors in the Information Center, which serves approximately 67,000 visitors each year.

 We currently have no openings for permanent positions at the Mono Lake Committee.
 Please check back another time.
 General inquiries may be directed to Claire Landowski, Office Manager, at (760) 647-6595.

-The Mono Lake Volunteer Program is a joint initiative sponsored by the US Forest Service, California State Parks, and the Mono Lake Committee, with support from the Eastern Sierra Interpretive Association and the Bodie Foundation.
+The Mono Lake Volunteer Program is a partnership initiative sponsored by the US Forest Service, California State Parks, and the Mono Lake Committee, with support from the Eastern Sierra Interpretive Association and the Bodie Foundation.